-There are a number of different airlines that fly to Kempegowda International airport in Bengaluru (Bangalore), in the state of Karnataka in India.
-We recommend you shop around to find the best deals.
-Please arrive on the day your Program starts between 4am – 9pm.
-We will come and collect you from Kempegowda International airport and take you to your accommodation.
+There are a number of different airlines that fly in to Kempegowda International airport in Bengaluru (Bangalore), in the state of Karnataka in India.
+We recommend you shop around online to find the best deals.
+Please arrive between 4am and 9pm on the day your program starts.
+We will then come and collect you from Kempegowda International airport and take you to your accommodation.

 If you need help or advice with flights, we work closely with Student Universe.
 You can get in touch with them on 0844 560 9862 or by filling out this form.
 We recommend booking flights no more than 3 months in advance and buying your insurance at the same time, to cover you should the unexpected occur.

 If you're joining us for the one week program you will finish the following Sunday.
 The team will be arriving back at Bengaluru airport from Mysore in the early evening.

 If you're joining us for two weeks the program will finish on the Friday evening of the second week.
 The program ends in Kerala and the nearest airport is Cochin International Airport, so please keep this in mind when you are booking flights.

 If you are travelling on after the program please ensure that you travel with reputable agents and use websites such as TripAdvisor to research your onward travel plans.